jellyfin/jellyfin.org/docs/general/server/media/video.md

 Show specials can be added in the `Season 00` folder.
 If supported by your metadata provider those files will be matched.
 In case your metadata provider does not provide information about the special, it is recommended to use a name which describes the content of the special instead of naming it `Series Name S00Exy.mkv`.
 This is done to avoid wrong metadata being pulled for the special and to provide a proper presentation.

+In addition, extras can be added using extras files or folders listed in the [Extras section](#extras).

 :::note

 Episode numbering for specials may vary from metadata provider to metadata provider.